 Based on people’s proportion in a nation involved in an activity, the economy is divided into sectors according to the range of distance from the natural environment and is as follows:

-Primary Sector involves in extracting or harvesting of natural products.
-Activities related to this sector include farming, hunting, mining, quarrying, fishing and agriculture.
-In U.S. about 3% of labour force is in this sector.
+- Primary Sector involves extracting or harvesting natural products.
+Activities related to this sector include farming, hunting, mining, quarrying, fishing, and agriculture.
+In the U.S. about 3% of the labor force is in this sector.

-Secondary Sector engages in construction, processing and manufacturing of finished goods.
-Some examples of activities involved are automobile production, textile production, chemical and engineering industries, shipbuilding, breweries, energy utilities and metal working.
+2. Secondary Sector engages in the construction, processing, and manufacturing of finished goods.
+Some examples of activities involved are automobile production, textile production, chemical and engineering industries, shipbuilding, breweries, energy utilities, and metalworking.

-Tertiary Sector provides services to businesses and public.
-Some of the activities associated are transportation, entertainment, retail and wholesale sales, restaurant, tourism healthcare, banking and law.
-In developed and developing nations a large percentage of the population is in this sector for instance in U.S. more than 80% of labour force is in this sector.
+3. Tertiary Sector provides services to businesses and the public.
+Some of the activities associated are transportation, entertainment, retail and wholesale sales, restaurant, tourism healthcare, banking, and law.
+In developed and developing nations a large percentage of the population is in this sector for instance in the U.S. more than 80% of the labor force is in this sector.

-Quaternary Sector consists of intellectual pursuits such as education, information technology and scientific research.
-It includes those involved in the highest level of decision-making in the economy or society, for example, representatives of government, science, culture, media and universities.
+4. Quaternary Sector consists of intellectual pursuits such as education, information technology, and scientific research.
+It includes those involved in the highest level of decision-making in the economy or society, for example, representatives of government, science, culture, media, and universities.